casey/just/README.md

 evaluated elements are paths.
 Paths may be absolute or relative to the recipe's working directory.

-All output files must exist for an invocation to be skipped.
-After an invocation runs, it is an error if any output file does not exist.
+Outputs are not part of the cache key.

-Unlike outputs are not part of the cache key.
+All output files must exist for an invocation to be skipped, and after an invocation runs successfully, it is an error if any output file does not exist.

 In this example, `build` re-runs whenever `main` is missing, and errors if it runs without producing `main`: